Huntingdon Life Sciences

 Shamrock Farm animal import & quarantine: UK

-In April 2003, the largest ever set of data concerning animal experiments in the United Kingdom was released following a defeat earlier in the month for a 30 month injunction by drug companies.
+In April 2003, the largest ever set of data concerning animal experiments in the United Kingdom was released following a defeat earlier in the month for a 30 month injunction by the HLS client Novartis and its former British subsidiary, Imutran.
 The documents revealed primates being used in the search for solutions to the chronic global shortage of human transplant organs.
 Baboons were transported from the African savannahs to die in steel cages the size of toilet cubicles.
 According to the documents, a quarter of the primates died from "technical failures".
 Researchers describe monkeys and baboons dying in fits of vomiting and diarrhea.
-Other symptons were violent spasms, bloody discharges, grinding teeth and uncontrollable, manic eye movements.
-Other animals retreated within themselves, lying still in their cages until they were put of their misery.
+Other symptoms were violent spasms, bloody discharges, grinding teeth and uncontrollable, manic eye movements.
+Animals retreated within themselves, lying still in their cages until they were put of their misery.
 Baboon W201m died of a stroke after two days of suffering from limb spasms and paralysis.
 Baboon W205m was "sacrificed" after 21 days.
 A genetically modified pig's heart had been attached to the vital arteries within its neck.
 Researchers noted the heart was swelling way beyond its natural size with a strange yellow fluid seeping from the organ.

 Other animals never even made it to HLS, suffering painful deaths en route.
 Faxes from global wildlife dealers reveal at least 50 baboons being taken from the African plains for the experiments.
-In one shipment, the creatures spent 34 hours in cramped transport crates; 10 hours longer than approved by the Home Office, which did not take any action. .
+In one shipment, the creatures spent 34 hours in cramped transport crates; 10 hours longer than approved by the Home Office (which did not take any action.)
 In another shipment, three monkeys were found dead with blood oozing from their nostrils at a Paris airport.
-The animals had not been able to turn and lie down naturally.
+They had not been able to turn and lie down naturally.
 The 1,274 pages of documentation revealed a "litany of failings", including at least 520 errors and omissions.
-[15]
+[19]

 Painful tests for dogs double while overall numbers decline: NJ

-According to U.S. Department of Agriculture (USDA) reports for HLS's New Jersey laboratory, 77 dogs were force fed toxic substances causing substantial pain, without anesthesia in 2008.
+According to USDA reports for HLS's New Jersey laboratory, 77 dogs were force fed toxic substances causing substantial pain, without anesthesia in 2008.
 At least 5 of these dogs sustained injuries severe enough to warrant euthanasia.
 This compares to only 30 dogs used in experiments involving unrelieved pain in 2007.
 According to Micheal Budkie, executive director of Animal Exploitation NOW!
 (SAEN), a laboratory watchdog group:

 The reports also reveal a 34% drop in animal use over a period of one year.
 In 2007, the NJ laboratory reported 2,143 "regulated" animals.
-(Over 90% of the animals used in experimentation are excluded from the Animal Welfare Act (AWA), the only federal law which over sees animal testing.
-Rats, mice, birds, reptiles, amphibians and fish are expressly eliminated from all safeguards.
-Species not covered under the AWA do not even have to be reported.)
-[16] By 2008, animals usage had dropped by over a third, to 1,415 regulated animals.
-[17], [18]
+By 2008, animals usage had dropped by over a third, to 1,415 regulated animals.
+[21], [22]

 U.S. Senate hearings